How to Transcribe Videos for Accessibility and ADA Compliance

 Auto-Generated Captions Without Review

 YouTube and other platforms offer auto-generated captions, but they're rarely accurate enough for ADA compliance.
-Auto-captions typically achieve 60-70% accuracy—far below the 95% standard.
+Auto-captions typically hit 60-70% accuracy.
+Far below the 95% standard.
 Always review and correct auto-generated content.

 Missing Non-Speech Audio

 Captions that only transcribe dialogue miss crucial audio information.
-Sound effects, musical cues, and ambient audio often convey important meaning and must be noted: "[phone rings]", "[suspenseful music]", "[audience applause]".
+Sound effects, musical cues, and ambient audio often carry important meaning and need to be noted: "[phone rings]", "[suspenseful music]", "[audience applause]".

 Inadequate Speaker Identification

-When multiple people speak, captions must identify speakers.
-This is essential for following conversations and understanding context.
+When several people speak, captions must identify speakers.
+Essential for following conversations and understanding context.

 Transcripts Without Timestamps

-Timestamps allow users to navigate to specific moments in videos.
+Timestamps let users navigate to specific moments in videos.
 Plain text without timing information is harder to use and less valuable for accessibility.

 Failing to Test with Assistive Technologies

-Always test your captions and transcripts with screen readers and keyboard-only navigation to ensure they work as intended for users with disabilities.
+Always test your captions and transcripts with screen readers and keyboard-only navigation to make sure they work for users with disabilities.

 Legal Requirements and Industry Standards